anuragambuja/data-engineering-gcp/Dataflow.md

 -  Apply data transformations serially to let dataflow optimize the DAG.
 Whenever transformations are applied serially, they can be merged together in single stage, enabling them to be processed in the same worker nodes and reducing costly IO network operations.
 -  Enabling auto scaling for Dataflow pipelines is also a good idea.
 If for some reason your external system is backlogged, your Dataflow pipeline can scale down instead of underutilizing pipeline resources.

-# Beam SQL
+> ### Beam SQL
 - Works with Stream and Batch Pipeline
 - Your SQL query is embedded using SQLTransforms, an encapsulated segment of a Beam pipeline similar to PTransforms, which can be mized with PTransform
 - It also supports User-Defined Functions.
 - Supports multiple dialects:
   - Beam Calcite SQL: The Beam Calcite SQL is a variant of Apache Calcite, a dialect widespread in big data processing, compatible with Apache Flink SQL. supports Java UDFs
   - Google ZetaSQL: Beam ZetaSQL is more compatible with BigQuery, so it’s especially useful in pipelines that write to or read from BigQuery tables.
--  it integrates Schema PCollections and supports windowing when aggregating unbounded data
+-  it integrates Schema PCollections
+-  supports windowing when aggregating unbounded data

--
+## Testing
+We use unit tests in Beam to assert behavior of one small testable piece of your production pipeline.
+These small portions are usually either individual DoFns or PTransforms.
+These tests should complete quickly, and they should run locally with no dependencies on external systems.
+Beam uses JUnit 4 for unit testing.
+Test pipeline is a class included in the beam SDK specifically for testing transforms.